-For instance, if you reported sexual harassment to the human resources department of the organization in your workplace and were fired immediately afterward, it is an indication that your employer fired you in retaliation for reporting the harassment.
+For instance, if you reported sexual harassment to the organization's human resources department in your workplace and were fired immediately afterward, it indicates that your employer fired you in retaliation for reporting the harassment.

 If you were terminated immediately after blowing the whistle on criminal activities at your workplace, such as safety violations, theft, etc., you might also have a strong wrongful termination case.

-How to Find a California Wrongful Termination Lawyer.
+How to Find a California Wrongful Termination Lawyer In Los Angeles

-Locating a competent, ethical and reliable wrongful termination lawyer is paramount to the successful outcome of your case.
-Unfortunately, most people don't conduct the necessary due diligence before hiring a wrongful termination lawyer.
+Locating a competent, ethical, and reliable wrongful termination lawyer is paramount to the successful outcome of your case.
+Unfortunately, most people don't conduct the necessary due diligence before hiring a California Employment Attorney.

-It's important to check credentials, verify experience, make sure the attorney has a tracking record of ethical conduct, top performance, and that he or she is in good standing with the California State Bar.
+It's important to check credentials, verify experience, and make sure the attorney has a tracking record of ethical conduct and top performance and that he or she is in good standing with the California State Bar.